 iPhone - The essential tool for photographers

 I must begin by saying that this article is outdated.
 Not a few months, but several years.
-Because the majority of the photos I have here to show were taken in 2014 with an iPhone 4s (model announced in October 2011).
+Because the majority of the photos I have here to show were taken in 2014 with an iPhone 4s (model announced in late 2011).
 Given that we are in 2018...
 Does it make sense to write about it?
 Yes of course.
 Because it is not about the version of the equipment used, but the concept of using a smartphone as a tool for a photographer to work with.

 So why the iPhone and not other?
 In fact any smartphone with a capable camera serves the purpose, but when using an iMac at home and a Macbook when traveling, it makes perfect sense to keep the phone inside the ecosystem to sync contacts, calendar, notes, etc.

 In addition to all the functions of a personal digital assistant, very useful for managing appointments and notes, a smartphone is extraordinarily important for a photographer for several reasons: